PhD Application Instructions

-4. Submit offical GRE and TOEFL (if applicable) Scores:
+4. Submit official TOEFL (if applicable) Scores:

-- TOEFL scores are required of all applicants whos native language is not English.
+- TOEFL scores are required of all applicants whose native language is not English.
 No student will be considered for admission until proof of English is received.
 If a student receives a degree from a U.S. institution, TOEFL scores are not needed.
 (Our most competitive applicants have scores of at lest 100 (TOEFL iBT).
 WE PREFER THE TOEFL TEST.

 Note: Applicants must submit official scores via Educational Testing Services (ETS) to the OSU Admissions Office (institution code 1592, no department code is necessary).

 We do occasionally admit students who have undergraduate degrees in subjects other than chemical engineering.
 However, these students will need to take make-up course work to succeed in our graduate program.
 These students must take the following undergraduate courses or have equivalent coursework in the following subject areas: